Kanalkampf: Air Ministry and Admiralty

-Vice Admiral Max Horton, the Commander-in-Chief Dover, responsible for organising the evacuation (Operation Dynamo), asked to meet Dowding in late June, to prevent the operational difficulties occurring again.
+Vice Admiral Max Horton, the Commander-in-Chief, Dover, was responsible for organising the evacuation (Operation Dynamo) and asked to meet Dowding in late June, to prevent the operational difficulties occurring again.
 Horton was told to put his complaints on paper and send them to Dowding, with a copy to the Air Ministry and they never met.
 It was felt by the Admiralty that the RAF was fighting a separate war, with little consideration given to joint operations.
 The protection of shipping was controversial in the RAF, since it required a substantial commitment of fighters.
 On average the twelve convoys passing through the Channel waters each day needed cover every day and roughly one-third were attacked.
 It became an immediate burden to 11 Group (Air Officer Commanding [AOC] Keith Park) which was responsible for defending south-east England.
 The employment of convoys from the Suffolk coast to Lyme Bay negated the value of using the sea as a protective shield because the location gave tactical advantages to the attacker.
 Coastal radar could give little advance warning of incoming raids since the proximity of Luftwaffe airbases, meant that German aircraft could attack and quickly withdraw, making interception difficult.
 Standing patrols over convoys could compensate but this exhausted pilots and handed the tactical initiative to the Germans.

 Coast and convoy defence had a place in Air Staff fighter defence policy but Dowding had to decide how best to employ Fighter Command to meet the German threat which he did, apparently without consulting the navy.
 Before the war, Fighter Command had expected attacks by unescorted German bombers upon the eastern Britain.
 The German occupation of France put the west of England in range of German aircraft.
 Dowding considered that airfields and factories would be attacked as well as convoys and ports, to draw RAF fighter forces into battle and inflict losses.
 On 3 July, Dowding asked for convoys to be sent around Scotland, to reduce the burden of convoy escort along the south coast, to preserve Fighter Command for the main battle.
 Four weeks later the Air Ministry (ostensibly after complaints from the Admiralty) instructed him to meet the Luftwaffe with large formations over shipping on the south coast route.
 On 9 August Winston Churchill was still asking the navy to use the convoys as bait to lure German bombers; the tactic succeeded but fighting over the sea caused Fighter Command greater losses.